deeputech/deeputech.github.io/_posts/2019-08-01-static-site-generators-rundown-how-i-set-up-my-own-blog-with-jekyll.md

 ### Adding custom liquid tags

 In order to use Dev.to tags, first I tried if I can reuse them from Dev since its OSS, but it seems like they are heavily coupled with Rails and internal models to be extracted into Gems.
-I created a [ticket](https://github.com/thepracticaldev/dev.to/issues/3491) asking for it as well.
+I created a [ticket](https://github.com/thepracticaldev/dev.to/issues/3491) hoping this would happen eventually.

 So decided to write my own Liquid tags in Ruby.
 I reused available OSS Liquid tags and customized them to work like the Dev.to ones in syntax and feature.
 I ended up creating the `codesandbox`, `twitter`, `gist`, `link`, `speakerdeck` and `youtube` tags.
 You can find them [here](https://github.com/deepu105/deepu105.github.io/tree/site_src/_plugins).
 Probably will add more as I use them.
 This is not scalable and I would love to see the Dev.to tags published as Ruby gems.